omerbenamram/evtx/README.md

   - run `evtx_dump <evtx_file>` to dump contents of evtx records as xml.
   - run `evtx_dump -o json <evtx_file>` to dump contents of evtx records as JSON.

-Note: by default, the library will try to utilize multithreading, this means that the records may be printed out of order.
+**Note:** by default, the library will try to utilize multithreading, this means that the records may be returned out of order.

 To force single threaded usage (which will also ensure order), `-t 1` can be passed.